Fabric with faults such as holes, knots, broken or missing threads and stains must not be used in production of the garments.

-The corners of all pocket openings must be fastened securely (for example by a bartack or rivet).
+The corners of all pocket openings must be fixed securely (for example by a bartack or rivet).
 This applies to stitched-on pockets and side seam pockets both.

 Jersey roll necks and wristbands must stretch enough to allow for the easy passing of head and hand/foot.
 They must return to their original shape afterwards.

-Collars, bands and cuffs must be attached smoothly.
-Add rib more or less stretched during sewing.
+Collars, bands and cuffs must be attached clean and without puckering.

 Facings must be fitted with interlining.

-The colour of the lining must match the colour of the outer material.
-Unless otherwise specified.
+Lining/pocketing colour must match the colour of the outer material unless otherwise specified.

 Lining seams must be overlocked.
-If no safety stitch is used, the seam width must be at least 10 mm.
-The stitch setting must be at least 4 st/cm.
+If no safety stitch is used, the seam width must be at least 1 cm.
+The stitch length must be at least 6 stitches per cm.

-Free lining must be 2 cm shorter than the outer material.
+Free lining must be 2 cm shorter than the outer material at hem.

-Lining stitched to the outer material, must be 2 cm longer than the outer material.
+Lining stitched to the outer material at hem must be 6 cm longer than the outer material.

-In case of blazers, the lining must be attached to the inside of the sleeve head.
+In coats and blazers the lining must be fixed at the inside of the sleeve head.

-The yarn must match the qualities of the fabric and the lining and must be colourfast.
+The stitching yarn must match the properties of the fabric and lining and must be colourfast.

 Monofilaments must not be used.